Treasure123-school/school-web-treasure/replit.md

   - **Loading States**: All action buttons show disabled states and loading indicators during processing
   - **Utility Functions**: Reusable optimistic update helpers in `client/src/lib/optimistic-utils.ts`
   - **Documentation**: Complete pattern guide in `client/src/docs/OPTIMISTIC_UI_PATTERN.md`
-- **Real-time Synchronization**: Supabase Realtime integration for instant data synchronization across clients on all major tables (announcements, classes, subjects, users, students, exams, attendance, academic_terms), with auto-recovery and fallback to polling when connection limits are reached.
+- **Real-time Synchronization**: Socket.IO real-time integration for instant data synchronization across clients on all major tables (announcements, classes, subjects, users, students, exams, attendance, academic_terms), with automatic reconnection and fallback to polling when connection is unavailable.
 - **Automatic Account Activation**: New user accounts are automatically activated upon registration.
 - **Unified Login System**: All users utilize a single login page at `/login` and are routed based on their role.
 - **Automatic Seeding**: Automatic creation of roles and a super admin account on server startup.